This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 Trinity College

-Trinity College is Ireland’s oldest university and it was here that famous people such as Oscar Wilde and Samuel Beckett were educated.
-Visits to this establishment are free, so you can simply grab your favourite book and a cup of coffee along the way and enjoy your time in one of the many green areas surrounding this fascinating building.
+Trinity College is Ireland’s oldest university, and it was here that famous people such as Oscar Wilde and Samuel Beckett were educated.
+Visits to this establishment are free, so you can grab your favourite book and a cup of coffee along the way and enjoy your time in one of the many green areas surrounding this fascinating building.
 If you are a bookworm, don’t miss the chance to visit the Long Room, a stunning library home to over 200,000 books.
-Also make sure to check the famous Book of Kells, one of the oldest books in the world, dating back to the 9th century.
+Also, check out the famous Book of Kells, one of the oldest books in the world, dating back to the 9th century.

-- How to get there: Trinity College is located right in the city centre.
-Opt for any of the buses departing from Dublin Airport and you will be there in about 20 to 40 minutes.
+- How to get there: Trinity College is in the city centre.
+Opt for any of the buses departing from Dublin Airport, and you will be there in about 20 to 40 minutes.

 - Time Required: This largely depends on what you want to see.
 Visits can last anywhere from 30 minutes to a few hours.